osick/the-trapped-knight/README.md

   1. How long is ths path?
   2. Can it be infinite?

-For a (1,2)-knight the path has length 2016, for other types of knight we have the following sample data (computed using thsi library):
+For a (1,2)-knight the path has length 2016, for other types of knight we have the following sample data (computed using this library):

 Type of knight | Length | xDiam | yDiam | Density
 -------------- | ------ | ----- | ----- | -------